-Ryan Lindsay (Associate Professor)
+Ryan Lindsay (Associate Professor and Chair of the Department of Community and Public Health)

 Meridian: 1311 E. Central Dr., Meridian, ID 83642 Office 669 | ryanlindsay@isu.edu

 Courses typically taught: MPH 5507, MPH 6640, MPH 6601

 Dr. Lindsay is interested in global health and how substance use, including smoking, influences HIV and tuberculosis.
 His research has highlighted the plight of people living with HIV/AIDS and/or addiction, people experiencing homelessness or disability, immigrants, and sex worker populations.
 He has worked in Community Health Worker workforce development programming in Idaho since 2016.